Putting aside WHO …

 - BIG PICTURE: This is why states have different laws.

 - 2014: Louisiana law (Act 620) requires abortion providers to have admitting privileges at a hospital w/in 30 miles of the abortion site.
-It only went into effect for a few weeks due to legal challenges.
+The law never took effect due to legal challenges.

 - 2017: Trial court struck it down.
 Finding only 1 clinic/doctor would be able to perform abortions, court ruled it placed an “undue burden” on women.